move to Spain

 • Digital Nomad Visa: If you’re a remote worker employed by a non-Spanish company

-Once you get your permanent residency, you can leave Spain for up to 12 months at a time — but you must stay in Spain 2.5 out of 5 years.
+Once you get your permanent residency, you can leave Spain for up to 12 months at a time.
+However, you must stay in Spain for 2.5 out of 5 years if you want to renew your permanent residency.

 But back to the visas…

-My family members transferred me the money I needed to show, and while the consulate raised a few eyebrows, my visa application was approved in the end.
+My family members transferred me the money I needed to show for the appeal, and while the consulate raised a few eyebrows, my visa application was approved in the end.

-If you apply, make sure you have the amount they require in savings (around 28,800 euros as of 2024).
+If you apply for the non lucrative visa, make sure you have the amount they require in savings (around 28,800 euros as of 2024).
 Or at least in savings and stocks combined.

 If there’s anything I’ve learned after living in Spain, it’s that a) lawyers don’t know everything.
 And b) nothing is black and white.
 What works for one person might not work for you.
 You might not check all the boxes but get lucky and the person reviewing your application is in a good mood that day so your visa gets approved.
 Or… the opposite could happen.